 Pyrethrin products break down quickly, over the course of just a day or two.
 The major problem with them is they are very toxic to bees.
 Although cannabis plants generally don’t attract a lot of bees, please use this as a last resort, and also try to use it right after the sun goes down because bees sleep at night.
 This lets it start to break down before they wake up.

-Use pyrethrin products as the sun goes down!
-Save the bees!
+Use pyrethrin products as the sun goes down to help reduce possible harm to bees.

 A popular example is Bonide 857 Pyrethrin Spray Concentrate.
 Use 3 tablespoons of concentrate per gallon of water.